1. Why do you ask for so much personal documentation to certify my company as women-owned?

 22. What is the renewal process?

-To renew your certification, you are required to a send NAWRB a few documents from the past year of business, along with any changes in business structure, location, key management and board members, and any other major changes that affect your business.
-You must also be a current member with NAWRB in good standing with the association in order to renew.
+To renew your certification, you are required to send NAWRB your required updated documents from the past year of business, along with any changes in business structure, location, key management and board members, and any other major changes that affect your business.

 23. Who do I contact about changes in my company?